Can You Finance a Phone with Bad Credit?

 Shop around

 If you do consider a prepayment plan, be sure to shop around at many different providers to see which ones specialize in these kinds of offers.
-Companies like Metro PCS and Boost Mobile specialize in offering phones to lower-income customers, but at the same time, may not offer the same coverage as more mainstream carriers.
+Companies like Metro and Boost Mobile specialize in offering phones to lower-income customers, but at the same time, may not offer the same coverage as more mainstream carriers.

-Aside from T-Mobile, carriers like Sprint may let you get around a credit check if you already have an iPhone or Samsung Galaxy or Motorola or tin can when you walk into the store.
 It’s possible that buying a used phone on the secondary market could lead to a better outcome for your wallet, but you need to be careful you’re not getting scammed.

 Consider a cosigner

 If the purchase price of a prepaid phone or plan doesn’t work for you, consider reaching out to friends or family.
 Maybe you are close to someone who trusts you, has good credit, and would be willing to cosign on your account.
-You can also look into joining a relative’s family plan and paying them back each month, as necessary.
+You can also consider joining a relative’s family plan and paying them back each month, as necessary.

 Phones and finances